yuI4140/Kou-os/README.md

 > then you can do cargo bootimage where src/main.rs is update or not

-- *a .bin file will be made in the debug folder of the project now you can boot it in a virtual machine or copy it to a USB drive to boot it on real hardware. *
+- *a .bin file will be made in the debug folder of the project now you can boot it in a virtual machine or copy it to a USB drive to boot it on real hardware*

 ### Example